Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-The cost to enter Los Rapidos is 100 pesos ($5) for adults and 50 pesos ($2.50) for children.
+The cost to enter Los Rapidos is 100 pesos ($5) for adults and 50 pesos ($2.50) for children (2023 note: they’ve unpublished their prices so it might be more expensive now).
 It’s located about a 20-minute drive outside Bacalar, past the Cenote Azul.

 You can take a cab there from Bacalar.
 If you’re driving, know that there isn’t an exit from the highway when you’re driving away from Bacalar — you’ll have to do a U-turn after you pass it, then take the exit.
 Los Rapidos is at the end of a long dirt road.

 Visiting cenotes is one of the best part of traveling in Mexico’s Yucatán Peninsula.
 Here the land is like limestone Swiss cheese, with thousands of cave-like openings filled with fresh water where you can go swimming.

 The Cenote Azul, on the way out of Bacalar town, is a large open cenote.
 I’m not the biggest fan of open cenotes — they look more like lakes and are far less spectacular than cave-like semi-open cenotes — but this was a pleasant place to stop for a swim.
 There is a restaurant on-site and my friends had some not-so-good cocktails.

 The staff ask you not to wear any sunscreen while swimming in the cenote, not even biodegradable sunscreen.
 For this reason, I think it’s best to visit the Cenote Azul after breakfast, have a nice swim, then put on your sunscreen and head to Los Rapidos, which is further down the road.